galvaxy/C_Projects/Three_Body_Celestial_Mechanics/System1/README.md

 INTIAL VALUES FOR THIS SYSTEM:

  This system simulates a binary star system with an orbiting planet.
 With the initial parameters given below it is found that the planet is in a stable orbit (at least for the time plotted here).
+The time step for this system is dt = 7 days

  Masses (Ms = Mass of Sun, Me =  Mass of Earth - in kg):